common-workflow-language/cwltool/cwltool/schemas/v1.3.0-dev1/invocation.md

 outside the output directory.

-Similarly, if a File or Directory "cwl.output.json" contains `location`, it is resolved as relative reference URI with a base URI representing the output directory.
-If `location` contains some other absolute URI with a scheme supported by the implementation, the implementation may choose to accept it.
+Similarly, if a File or Directory "cwl.output.json" contains `location`, it is resolved as relative reference IRI with a base IRI representing the output directory.
+If `location` contains some other absolute IRI with a scheme supported by the implementation, the implementation may choose to accept it.

 If both `path` and `location` are provided on a File or Directory in